kendarorg/HttpAnsweringMachine/docs/generated/googlehack_android.md

 In this demo you will

 * Start locally HAM server
+* Install the HAM certificate on Android
-* Connect to it through proxy
+* Connect to HAM through proxy
+* Intercept all Android DNS calls
 * Intercept Google calls and replace the logo!

 ## Download the last release<a id="quickinstall_01"></a>